Product Development • Handed off 2025

 Modern applications lack reliable and reproducible deployment structures.

+The project originated as a final academic project with real production requirements — not a theoretical exercise — which shaped every architectural and technical decision-making choice toward reliability and long-term maintainability.
 As applications grow in complexity, deploying multiple services consistently and reliably becomes increasingly difficult without clear infrastructure design and orchestration.

 Environment inconsistency